Southern Illinois chowder

-Southern Illinois Chowder is a thick stew or soup, very different from the New England and Manhattan chowders.
+Southern Illinois chowder is a thick stew or soup, very different from the New England and Manhattan chowders.
 In Edwards County, Illinois, it refers to both the food and to the social gathering at which it is prepared and served.
 It is believed to have been brought to the area by the earliest settlers, or "backwoodsmen".
 Traditionally, the chowder time season commences when the first tomatoes ripen and closes with the first heavy frost.
+Possibly brought from Virginia and the Carolina's as their version is called Brunswick Stew.

 Etymology

 The term "chowder" is derived from French chaudière 'stew pot', partially cognate with cauldron.

 Preparation

 Chowder is usually cooked outside in large black kettles or cauldrons, ranging in size from 20 to 70 gallons.
 The ingredients are added to boiling water according to their cooking time, so that all are cooked and ready at the same time.
 The main ingredients are beef, chicken, tomatoes, cabbage, lima beans, and green beans.
 Traditionally, squirrel meat was a common addition.
 Chowder is usually considered ready when the ingredients have amalgamated into a fairly thick soup, usually taking four or more hours.
 The kettles must be stirred almost continuously so that the chowder does not "catch" on the base and scorch.
 This is accomplished using a wooden blade known as a "paddle".
 Measuring between eighteen and twenty-four inches long and six to eight inches wide, a paddle has had several bored holes through the blade and a handle attached at right angles.
-One cook will paddle the chowder - causing the bones to rise - and another cook, called "the bone picker," will use tongs to pick out bones as they separate from the meat.
+One cook will paddle the chowder, causing the bones to rise, and another cook, the "bone picker", will use tongs to pick out bones as they separate from the meat.